 "Like Bowlby, we believe hopelessness is the key factor in the genesis of clinical depression, and loss is probably the most likely cause of profound hopelessness.
 The immediate response to loss of an important source of positive value is likely to be a sense of hopelessness, accompanied by a gamut of feelings, ranging from distress, depression and shame to anger.
 Feelings of hopelessness will not always be restricted to the provoking incident - large or small.
-It may lead to thoughts about the hopelessness that we believe forms the central core of a depressive disorder" (Brown and Harris, 1978).
+It may lead to thoughts about the hopelessness of one's life in general.
+It is such a generalization of hopelessness that we believe forms the central core of a depressive disorder" (Brown and Harris, 1978).